Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Astragal: A moulding attached to the non-primary (fixed or inactive) side of double doors.
 Locks into place at the top and bottom using flush bolts to prevent the door from opening when you open the primary door.

-Bow window: A composite of four or more window units in a radial or bow formation.
+Bow Window: A composite of four or more window units projecting from the wall in a gently curved contour.

 Brickmould: Outside casing around window to cover jambs and through which nails are driven to install the window.